Eclipse Viewing: The Eclipse at KU - A Community Event

 11:30-1:30 Monday, August 21 at Shenk Sports Complex (South of Park and Ride Lot 301)

 On August 21, 2017, Lawrence, Kansas, will be in the path of a solar eclipse.
 It’s estimated that 99.3% of the sun will be blocked.
-Join the KU Department of Physics and Astronomy and the KU Natural History Museum at the Shenk Sports Complex to view the eclipse and learn more about this solar phenomenon when it peaks at about 1:10 pm.
-Free eclipse glasses provided.* The family-friendly, drop-in event includes science and art activities, telescope viewing with astronomers, and food trucks that will offer lunch.
+Join the KU Department of Physics and Astronomy and the KU Natural History Museum at the Shenk Sports Complex to view the eclipse and learn more about this solar phenomenon when it peaks at about 1:07 pm.
+Free eclipse glasses will be provided.* The family-friendly, drop-in event includes science and art activities with the Spencer Museum of Art, the KU Natural History Museum, and the Lawrence Public Library.
+And, of course, telescope viewing with astronomers.

 *Remember, it’s never safe to look at the sun, even with regular sunglasses.
 To safely view the eclipse, you will need special eclipse glasses.

 If you aren't joining us at Shenk, where can you get Eclipse Glasses on KU's Campus on Monday, August 21?